nevarrra/nevarrra.github.io/totalneonresonance.md

 ## Total Neon Resonance

-Developed by Mariya Brovkina and Pedro Nande.
+Developed in cooperation with Pedro Nande.

 ### **About the project**